OrangeMakers/Skumfidus/PINS.md

 4. Ensure that the stepper driver is powered appropriately.
 The power for the motor should come from a separate power supply, not from the ESP32.
 5. Always double-check the voltage requirements of your specific stepper driver before making connections.
 6. The built-in LED on most ESP32 development boards is connected to GPIO 2 and is active-low (it turns on when the pin is set to LOW).
+7. The LCD display is connected via I2C.
+Make sure to connect it to the correct I2C pins (SDA and SCL) on the ESP32.
+8. The LCD display used is a 16x2 character LCD with I2C interface.
+The I2C address is set to 0x27 in the code.
+If your display uses a different address, you may need to adjust this in the `src/main.cpp` file.

 ## Code Configuration